How to Save or Export Spreadsheets

 using IronXL;

-// Create new Excel WorkBook document
+// Create a new Excel WorkBook document

 WorkSheet workSheet1 = workBook.CreateWorkSheet("sheet1");